-Patients who require cataract extraction and intraocular lens implantation will be screened for eligibility.
+Patients who require cataract extraction and bilateral intraocular lens implantation will be screened for eligibility.
 If it is determined that the patient may be eligible to participate, study staff will explain the study purpose, procedures, risk/benefits and subject responsibilities to the potential participant.
 Written informed consent will be obtained prior to any study specific testing.
 The patient is enrolled upon signing the informed consent.
 The subject will sign and date the informed consent form in the presence of the person conducting the consent process.
 The investigator and/or the person conducting the consent process will also sign and date the consent form.
-The preoperative examination will be performed no more than 90 days prior to surgery.
-If the 90-day time period elapses, it is acceptable for patients to be re-screened by undergoing a complete preoperative examination.
-If both eyes of a patient meet study eligibility, a pre-determined randomization scheme will be utilized to designate each of the patient's eyes as the primary eye or the fellow eye.
-If only one eye of a patient meets study eligibility, that eye will automatically be designated as the primary eye.
+The preoperative examination will be performed no more than 60 days prior to surgery for either eye.
+If the 60-day time period elapses, it is acceptable for patients to be re-screened by undergoing a complete preoperative examination.
+Ocular dominance will be preoperatively determined based on ocular dominance testing or based on the investigator's clinical judgment, for example, based on history of successful monovision eye assignment.
+It will be utilized to designate the subject's dominant eye as the primary eye and the subject's non-dominant eye as the fellow eye.
+The subject's primary eye will be scheduled for surgery prior to the fellow eye.
+If surgical complications occur with the primary eye and no RxLAL is implanted, the subject is exited from the study.

 Only subjects meeting all inclusion/exclusion criteria will be implanted.
 Those subjects who do not meet the inclusion/exclusion requirements will be considered screen failures.
-Subjects will continue to be enrolled until approximately 150 eyes in about 75 subjects have undergone implantation.
+Subjects will continue to be enrolled until at least 100 eyes in 50 subjects (and not more than 200 eyes in 100 subjects) have undergone implantation.
 Unique identification numbers will be assigned to each subject.

-Study enrollment will be tracked to ensure that approximately 1/2 of the study population will have $\geq 0.50$ D to $\leq 1.5$ D of preoperative keratometric astigmatism and approximately 1/2 of the study population will have $>1.5$ D to $\leq 3.00$ D of preoperative keratometric astigmatism.
-At least 10 eyes should have $>2$ D of preoperative keratometric astigmatism.
+Study enrollment will be tracked to ensure that approximately 2/3 of the study population will have $\geq 0.50$ D to $\leq 1.5$ D of preoperative keratometric astigmatism and approximately 1/3 of the study population will have $> 1.5$ D to $\leq 4.00$ D of preoperative keratometric astigmatism.
+At least 5 eyes should have $> 2$ D of preoperative keratometric astigmatism.

 Implantations in one bin may be suspended to ensure enrollment in all bins meets these requirements.

-The implant lens power for the RxLAL will be calculated based upon the ocular biometry data and a lens power formula of the surgeon's choice with a postoperative spherical equivalent (SE) outcome closest to emmetropia.
-If both eyes of a patient are enrolled, the primary eye will be scheduled for implantation prior to the fellow eye.
+The implant lens power for the RxLAL will be calculated based upon the ocular biometry data and SRK/T lens power formula.
+For all subjects, a postoperative spherical equivalent (SE) outcome closest to emmetropia will be targeted bilaterally.
+The primary eye will be scheduled for implantation prior to the fellow eye.

-7.3 RXLAL IMPLANTATION AND REFRACTIVE ADJUSTMENT
+7.3 RxLAL IMPLANTATION AND REFRACTIVE ADJUSTMENT